All Episodes

 Did you see that the other day?

-Okay, Trump never, never gonna happen.
+Trump, never, never going to happen.

-So he he walked that back.
+So he walked that back.

-He's now right on abortion on Planned Parenthood.
+He's now right on abortion, on Planned Parenthood.

 Oh, okay, right, of course.

-I I hear some snark there, Bradley.
+I hear some snark there, Bradley.

-But Trump's not a politician, that's why a lot of people like him.
+That's why a lot of people like him.

 You ever heard of Bill Belichick?